 How long does it take for gums to heal after a deep cleaning?

 Any gum pain should disappear after a week, but your gums may appear swollen for a bit longer.
+Thankfully, there are some simple things you can do to help the process.

 What are the side effects of dental deep cleaning?